meromeofbacca/TfL-Cycling-Data-Insights/README.md

 ![](images/Architecture.jpg)

 # Batch ingestion
-Data is separated by area (Cycleways, Central, Inner, Outer) and is batch ingested from TfL source data using Mage.
+Data is separated by area (Cycleways, Central, Inner, Outer) and is batch ingested from TFL source data using Mage.
 A datetime column is added by combining the date and time columns, and a deprecated SiteID field that has been replaced by the UnqID field has its data transferred to the UnqID column and subsequently dropped.
 The cycling data is then exported in GCS partitioned by day using Mage.

 # Loading to Data Warehouse
 Data is loaded from GCS by area and where slight transformations take place.
 Column names are normalized to lowercase, underscores are used to replace spaces, and columns are renamed.
 The data is also partitioned by date and clustered by unqid.
 Partitioning by datetime is useful as data from various time periods can be easily extracted, and clustering on unqid is important as often you would be grouping by the count location.